minorua/Qgis2threejs/docs/source/Exporter.rst

        Option

        * Magnetic North Direction
            Magnetic North direction clockwise from the upper direction of the map, in degrees.
+           This value will be set to 0 if map canvas is rotated so that magnetic North direction is same as the map upper direction.
+Otherwise, the value should be determined taking account of grid magnetic angle (angle between grid North and magnetic North) and map rotation.
+           Used to determine device camera direction.

 Exporter Settings
 -----------------

 .. image:: ./images/plugin_settings.png

-* Browser path
+* Web browser path

    If you want to open web page exported from the exporter with a web browser other than the default browser, enter the web browser path in this input box.